csswizardry/csswizardry.github.com/_posts/2017-11-10-relative-requirements.md

 This was a really reassuring moment, and the site continues to be one of the fastest in the e-commerce space.

-Try it out.
+Try it out[^1].
 Let me know how you get on.

+[^1]: Here’s [a Google Sheets document](https://docs.google.com/spreadsheets/d/17ZvkR-ycr3HcZxiBvNwJYA_f87fijuB2JNuoNb9xLKA/edit?usp=sharing) to make your own.